 - Managed Cloud.
 The managed cloud option can be selected, avoiding the cost supporting the infrastructure and networking configuration.
 All the DevOps team has to manage are the services and applications that it develops.
 Typical managed cloud services in Azure are numerous.

-- Application Developmen DevOps teams can develop container-based apps using many different languages.
+- Application Development Dteams can architect and develop container-based apps using many different languages.

 - Monitoring and Auditing.
 Both Azure Application Insights and Microsoft Operations Management Suite are Microsoft tools that provide excellent monitoring and auditing for Cloud DevOps-Ready apps.